 Every year new hobby beekeepers—those who have never harvested honey nor overwintered a colony—want to know if they should buy an extractor.
-It’s a personal call, but if you are asking my opinion, my opinion is “Are you kidding?”
+It’s a personal call, but if you are asking my opinion, my opinion is a resounding “No!”

 Worse, soon-to-be beekeepers sometimes order the extractor along with the first hive.
 Talk about putting the cart before the horse.
 Everyone spends his money differently, of course, although Americans—having learned the fine art of drowning in debt from their federal and state governments—tend to spend beyond all limits of reason and prudence.